BobbyRaj17/Devops-multi-container/README.md

-# DevOps multi-container setup for dynamic and static part of the application
+# DevOps multi-container setup using kubernetes
 Deploy static assets and the war file containing dynamic part of application separately.

 ## Prerequisites